AlliewayAudio/AlliewayAudio_Freebies/docs/chilly_cheese_manual.md

 # CHILLY CHEESE MANUAL

-Chilly Cheese is a digital recreation/homage (made with permission!) of the analog eurorack module "Cold Mac", made by Mannequins / Whimsical Raps. **However, it was not made by Whimsical Raps, and is not sponsored or endorsed by them.** If you are interested in purchasing a real Cold Mac, please check here for more information on their availability: https://www.whimsicalraps.com/products/cold-mac
+Chilly Cheese is a digital recreation/homage (made with permission!) of the analog eurorack module "Cold Mac". **However, it was not made by Whimsical Raps (the makers of cold mac), and is not sponsored or endorsed by them.** If you are interested in purchasing a real Cold Mac, please check here for more information on their availability: https://www.whimsicalraps.com/products/cold-mac

 There is so much that can be said about Cold Mac - It's design is simply brilliant and I find it very inspiring.
 I describe it as an "Esoteric Macro-Utility", which can do so many things (but unified by the concept of a unified macro controlling it all).